awsdocs/aws-freertos-docs/doc_source/device-tester-for-freertos-ug.md

 + The aggregate summary of test case results\.
 + A breakdown of test case results by libraries that were tested based on the device features \(for example, FullWiFi, FullMQTT, and so on\)\.

- The `AFQ_report.xml` is a report in standard junit\.xml format, which you can integrate into your exiting CI/CD platforms like Jenkins, Bamboo, and so on\.
+ The `AFQ_Report.xml` is a report in standard junit\.xml format, which you can integrate into your exiting CI/CD platforms like Jenkins, Bamboo, and so on\.
 The report contains the following elements:
 + An aggregate summary of test case results\.
 + A breakdown of test case results by libraries that were tested based on the device features \(for example, FullWiFi, FullMQTT, and so on\)\.

 #### Interpreting AWS IoT Device Tester Results<a name="interpreting-results"></a>

-The report section in `awsiotdevicetester_report.xml` or `AFQ_report.xml` lists the tests that were run and the results of the tests\.
+The report section in `awsiotdevicetester_report.xml` or `AFQ_Report.xml` lists the tests that were run and the results of the tests\.

 The first XML tag `<testsuites>` contains the overall summary of the test execution\.
 For example: